 Has traveled to numerous countries with a message of religious and cultural tolerance and peace.

-Timeline: 1938 - Is taken from his family in Taktser and taken to the Kumbum monastery after a delegation of monks looking for the new Dalai Lama find him.
+1938 - Is taken from his family in Taktser to the Kumbum monastery after a delegation of monks looking for the new Dalai Lama find him.

 November 8, 1950 - Chinese soldiers of the People’s Liberation Army invade Tibet at Lhasa.

-November 17, 1950 - Assumes full political power as Tibetan Head of State and Government almost two years ahead of schedule.
-Investiture is moved up from eighteenth birthday (was to be July 6, 1952) as a result of China's invasion of Tibet.
+November 17, 1950 - The Dalai Lama assumes full political power as Tibetan Head of State and Government ahead of schedule.
+Investiture is moved up from his 18th birthday as a result of China’s invasion of Tibet.

 1954-1959 - Participates in unsuccessful peace talks in Beijing with Chinese leaders including Mao Tse-Tung, Chou En-lai and Deng Xiaoping.
 In 1959, the talks end when the Chinese army forces 80,000 Tibetan refugees into exile.